wolfhoundgelert/xman/README.md

 ## Performing Experiments
 <details><summary>Click to expand/collapse</summary>

-A lifecycle of any experiment, either it is `ML` experiment written in code or it is some live experiment performing on a physics lesson, can be described by statuses from the next workflow:
+A life cycle of any experiment, either it is `ML` experiment written in code or it is some live experiment performing on a physics lesson, can be described by statuses from the next workflow:

 `EMPTY` -> `TO_DO` -> `IN_PROGRESS` -> `DONE` or `ERROR` -> `SUCCESS` or `FAIL`